 According to Wikipedia, a 1944 treaty between the United States and Mexico proposed the construction of a major dam and reservoir on the Rio Grande.
 It provides flood control, water conservation, irrigation, hydroelectric power and recreation in the area.
 Its construction on Rio Grande began in December 1964 and ended in November 1969.

 It is right next to the border, in fact the border cuts it in half.
-It is huge with a massive road and rail bridge crossing it (click images above).
+It is huge with a massive road and rail bridge crossing it as you can see on the images.
 The water has a nice blue hue but the levels have dropped quite drastically.
 This is a huge worry for people around there as they use it for agriculture and as drinking water.

 On the photos you can see the old water levels marked by a thick white line in the rock.
 That’s where the water used to ebb and flow but now it’s several meters shallower.
 The rail and road bridge was so tall and the surrounding area looked absolutely amazing.
-When those huge American trucks crossed, the entire bridge was shaking.
+What I liked most was when those huge American trucks crossed, the entire bridge was rattling.

 Pecos River High Bridge